tjsavage/canvas2/README.md

 Set up your wifi router to connect an external port to the internal POD web service port on your device: 19999

-Set up the devices hostname (very important!
-Hostname is used as a key in system-config.json to read everything about the device.):

-- `sudo vim /etc/hosts` and replace `127.0.1.1 raspberrypi` with `127.0.0.1 MYHOSTNAME`
-- `sudo vim /etc/hostname` and replace the contents with MYHOSTNAME
-- run `sudo /etc/init.d/hostname.sh`
-- run `sudo reboot`
+Set up the device's hostname and timezone via: `sudo raspi-config`

 Reboot.